pznightowl01/Portkey/README.md

 Further documentation, screenshots, diagrams, and setup guides can be added to this folder as the project evolves.

+## License & Usage Notice

-*Copyright © 2025 Princita Zina Miranda*
+Copyright © 2025 Princita Zina Miranda

-**This project is provided for portfolio and evaluation purposes.**
-**Copying, redistribution, or commercial use is not permitted without permission.**
+This project is provided for portfolio and evaluation purposes only.
+Copying, redistribution, modification, reproduction, or commercial use of any part of this project is not permitted without the express written permission of the author.

+Viewing the source code for educational reference is allowed; however, cloning, republishing, submitting as your own work, or using this project in whole or in part for academic, personal, or commercial purposes is strictly prohibited.

+All rights reserved.